 Fulton County employees serving in the "uniformed services" are covered by USERRA.
-The "uniformed services" are defined as the Army, Navy, Marine Corps, Air Force, Coast Guard, Army National Guard, Air National Guard, Commissioned Corps of the Public Health Service and any other category of persons designated by the President of the United States in time of war or national emergency.
-The uniformed services also include participants in the National Disaster Medical System when activated to provide assistance in response to a public health emergency, to be present for a short period of time when there is a risk of a public health emergency, or when they are participants in authorized training.
+The "uniformed services" are defined as the Army, Navy, Marine Corps, Air Force, Coast Guard, Army National Guard, Air National Guard, Commissioned Corps of the Public Health Service, the commissioned officer corps of the National Oceanic and Atmospheric Administration, System members of the National Urban Search and Rescue Response System during a period of appointment into Federal service under section 327 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, and any other category of persons designated by the President of the United States in time of war or national emergency.
+The uniformed services also include participants in the National

+Disaster Medical System when activated to provide assistance in response to a public health emergency, to be present for a short period of time when there is a risk of a public health emergency, or when they are participants in authorized training.

-"Service" consists of performing any of the following on a voluntary or involuntary basis: active duty, active duty for training, initial active duty, inactive duty training, full time National Guard duty, absence from work for an examination to determine fitness for such duty, and absence for performing funeral honors duty.
+"Service" consists of performing any of the following on a voluntary or involuntary basis: active duty, active duty for training, initial active duty for training, inactive duty training, full time National Guard duty, State active duty for a period of 14 days or more, State active duty in response to a national emergency or a major disaster declared by the President, absence from work for an examination to determine fitness for such duty, absence from work due to an appointment into Federal service under section 327 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, and absence for performing funeral honors duty.
 Total military leave time may not exceed five cumulative years during employment, except in the following defined circumstances: